Home » How To Play Three Thirteen-Card Game (Rules)

 Maximizing Bonus Points

 Finally, there is no one-size-fits-all method of scorekeeping in Three Thirteen – different groups may prefer different methods.
-Some might favor traditional pen-and-paper record keeping, while others may opt for digital solutions like mobile apps or online platforms.
+Some people may prefer traditional pen-and-paper record-keeping, while others might choose digital solutions such as mobile apps or online platforms.

 Regardless of your preferred Scorekeeping Method, maintaining an accurate tally is crucial not just for determining who wins but also for informing players’ ongoing decisions about which cards to keep and which to shed throughout each round.
 Bear in mind that, unlike most games where the aim is attaining a High Score, success here hinges on finessing your way to the lowest Player’s Score possible.